jedazard/PRIMsrc/README.md

 =============
 PrimSRC 0.3.0 was built under R version 3.1.2 (2014-10-31).
 Installation has been tested on Windows, Linux and Mac platforms.
-To install the software, simply type:
+To install this development version 0.3.0, simply type:

 library(devtools)